 Typically, I do not buy steel cased ammunition for anything other than my ComBloc surplus guns.
 Frankly, much of the steel cased ammo on the market is imported and of a sometimes uncertain quality.
 So, I have tended to buy brass cased, US made stuff almost exclusively.

 However, the USA Forged ammunition is a quality load that I will be buying more of and shooting.
-Everyday pricing on this ammo is less than 23¢/round, which puts it close to the sale price of some of the rounds I currently buy.
+Everyday pricing on this ammo is currently less than 17¢/round, which puts it close to the sale price of some of the rounds I currently buy.
 It is also cheaper than some of the imported ammo.
 With the good pricing combined with the reliability I experienced, I will happily add this to my range bag.

 One of the hurdles some people will face with the USA Forged ammo is its acceptance by ranges that typically prohibit steel cased ammo.
 Hopefully, as word about this new product spreads, the majority of shooting ranges will be prepared to make an exception for this ammunition.